Waste (law): Permissive waste

 Permissive waste is failure to maintain the estate, either physically or financially.
-Rather than requiring some bad act on the part of the tenant, this requires the failure to maintain ordinary repairs, pay taxes, or pay interest on the mortgage by the life tenant or the lessee of a leasehold estate.
+Rather than requiring some bad act on the part of the tenant, this requires the failure to maintain ordinary repairs, pay taxes, or pay interest on a mortgage against the property by the life tenant or the lessee of a leasehold estate.

 Ameliorative waste

 Ameliorative waste is an improvement to an estate that changes its character even if the change increases the land's value.
 Under English common law, when ameliorative waste occurs, the interested party can recover from the tenant the cost of restoring the land to its original condition.
 This is based on traditional common law jurisprudence presuming that the grantor intended the property to be kept in its original condition.

 Example

 Person A has a present life estate to three acres of land with a beautiful forest and his family's historic home.
 Person B is willed to inherit the estate after A dies.
 B loves studying ancestry and hopes to one day live in the historic building on his family's land.
 Instead, A decides that the land would be more valuable as a nightclub and draws up a business plan to transform the old estate into a new late night hotspot.
 B can sue A for ameliorative waste and get an injunction preventing the construction of the club.
 Even if the club is set to make money and the old family house is a valueless wreck in terrible condition, B still has a right to stop A from improving the property.

 If A does in fact build the club, then B can sue for the cost of demolishing the new structure and returning the land to its original condition.

 In the United States, damages for ameliorative waste are generally not given, especially if the improvement to the property is likely to last a long time.
 The policy behind this change in common law is to encourage improvements and economic development, even at the cost of historical change.